radiant64/mintpl/README.md

   - `!`
     Nop generator.
 Does nothing with its argument string.
 Can be used for comments.
+  - `let`
+    Syntax: `[let>VARIABLE VALUE]`
+    Evaluates VARIABLE as a substitution, then sets the property named by the substitution result to the result of evaluating VALUE.
   - `for`
     Syntax: `[for>LIST VARIABLE SUBSTITUTION]`
     Iterates over a semicolon separated list of items (items containing